 In September 1995, the Company announced its decision to dispose of its automated banking division and related activities.
 The sale and disposition of this division was substantially complete at December 31, 1995.
-The Company's Consolidated Statement of Operations have been restated for the six months ended June 30, 1995 to reflect the discontinuance of these operations.
+The Company's Consolidated Statements of Operations have been restated for 1995 to reflect the discontinuance of these operations.